Information for students

 The faculty provides computer laboratories, network services and high bandwidth internet access for use in teaching and research.
 This gives students the software and information they need for their subjects and the services to communicate and collaborate with their peers.
 Personal laptops can also be used to access network services and the internet.

-The faculty has 17 computer laboratories in Building 10 and 20 computer laboratories in buildings 1 and 2 that are used in many subjects.
+The faculty has a large number of computer laboratories that are used in many subjects.
 They are regularly updated with the latest hardware and undergo a complete upgrade of operating systems and programs before most semesters.

 Most labs offer students a choice of operating systems at the login screen, which gives the laboratories great flexibility to meet student and class needs.